-- Hell HQIn one way or another we are subject to Satan’s abuse.
-But with Christ, our greatest trials can be made into our greatest strengths, and Satan’s greatest victims can be transformed into his most powerful foes.
-In such cases, Satan may be forced to acknowledge his own hand in our new strength and power.
+- Hell HQwith Christ, our greatest trials can be made into our greatest strengths, and Satan’s greatest victims can be transformed into his most powerful foes.

 - Mary Magdalene’s StrengthWhat follows was written by my boyfriend.
 His insights into Mary Magdalene’s life and trials give me hope.
 They also give me hope in Jesus Christ.

-- The 7 Steps of Healing with DIDHere is a useful description of steps of the healing process for those with DID.
-Sometimes healing involves fusing the various alters, but not always.
-Elements of each step can bleed between these steps, and elements of the early steps will still present themselves even during later steps.
-Each step can be messy, but this outline helps me recognize that messiness can actually be evidence of healing.
+- The 7 Steps of Healing with DIDEach step can be messy, but this outline helps me recognize that messiness can actually be evidence of healing.

 - Pray for Nicolehttp://www.facebook.com/509944830/posts/10158615791249831/ I’m Nicole’s boyfriend.
 This is my Facebook Post from last night.

-- There Were Miracles!This is a play-by-play of my leap off of Web Hill in St. George, Utah, as recorded by my mother and boyfriend on social media, from the day after my suicide attempt until my first week home from the hospital 3 months later.
-I fell 60 feet and then rolled another 40 feet down the cliff.
-That was the beginning of a long stream of miracles.
-Among those, was my mother’s decision to go against her natural inclinations and social training to honor me by doing what she knew I would want her to do: go public with the truth.
+- There Were Miracles!This is a play-by-play after my leap off of Webb Hill in St. George, Utah.
+It’s a compilation of posts by my mother and boyfriend on social media from the day after my suicide attempt until my first week home from the hospital 3 months later.

 - The Reset ButtonThere is not much value in regret, especially when your whole life lays ahead of you.
 Change what you can and turn the rest over to God.
 With Christ, our greatest mistakes and trials can be turned to wisdom.